chudesya/LUMAJavaSeleniumTestNGAllure/README.md

 </ul>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-Ensure your code follows the project's coding standards and include appropriate tests.</p>
+Ensure your code follows the project's coding standards and includes appropriate tests.</p>

 <h2>License</h2>
 <p>This project is licensed under the MIT License.</p>